AkLegend26/STIR/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App by Ayush

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before running scripts make sure node is installed and yarn or npm.

 In the project directory, you can run: